At a glance

-Also known as hard eye, glaucoma is an increase in the intraocular pressure (IOP) in the eye.
+Also known as hard eye, glaucoma is a group of eye diseases where vision is lost due to damage to the optic nerve.
+The most common cause is an increase in intraocular pressure (IOP) in the eye.
 The eye contains a transparent water-like fluid known as intraocular fluid or aqueous humor, which maintains the shape of the eye and provides nutrition and oxygen to the lens and cornea and removes metabolic waste.

 Primary and secondary glaucoma

 Glaucoma can be primary or secondary and can affect one eye (unilateral) or both eyes (bilateral).

 - Primary glaucoma is rare in cats occurring most often in Siamese, Burmese, and Persian cats due to a congenital eye abnormality in the drainage angle.
 Primary glaucoma usually starts in one eye but eventually affects both eyes.

 Types of glaucoma